Writing Center Information

 Frequently Asked Questions

 Where is the Writing Center?

-The Writing Center is in a large, comfortable room just to the right at the top of the library entrance.
+The Writing Center is in a large, comfortable room just inside the English Department offices ont he third floor of Old Main, Room 333..

 Do I need an appointment?

 No – consultations are held Sunday to Thursday from 8 PM until 10 PM on a “walk-in” basis.